vikian050194/warp/QA.md

     Q: *How can I find last index of element in array?*

     A: `findLastIndex` is not implemented in `Node.js` - tests are not working without `babel`

+13. **e2e testing framework**

+    Q: *What is best e2e test framework for extensions?*

+    A: `Selenium` is good old one. `Nightwatch` and `TestCafe` are not so popular now. `Cypress` is slow and many developers have issues with extensions testing. `Playwright` is new and fast option with ready solution for Google Chrome extensions.

+14. **Too fast**

+    Q: *How to wait for client JS execution finish before test?*

+    A: Simulate real user speed via `slowMo` option.

+15. **Test data**

+    Q: *How to run browser with test bookmarks?*

+    A: First argument for `chromium.launchPersistentContext` is path to profile directory.
+Create temporary directory and copy `Bookmarks`.